-5.20-DISTRICT WEB SITE
+5.20-DISTRICT WEBSITE

-The Flippin School District shall maintain a web page to provide information about its schools, students, and activities to the community.
-This policy is adopted to promote continuity between the different pages on the District web site by establishing guidelines for their construction and operation.
-The School District web site shall be used for educational purposes only.
+The Cotter School District shall maintain a web page to provide information about its schools, students, and activities to the community.
+This policy is adopted to promote continuity between the different pages on the district website by establishing guidelines for their construction and operation.

+The Cotter School District website shall be used for educational purposes only.
 It shall not create either a public or a limited public forum.
 Any link from any page on the District's site may only be to another educational site.
-The web site shall not use "cookies" to collect or retain identifying information about visitors to its web site nor shall any such information be given to "third parties."
-Any data collected shall be used solely for the purpose of monitoring site activity to help the District improve the usefulness of the site to its visitors.
+The website shall not use "cookies" to collect or retain identifying information about visitors to its website nor shall any such information be given to "third parties."
+Any data collected shall be used solely for the purpose of monitoring site activity to help the district improve the usefulness of the site to its visitors.

-Each school's web page shall be under the supervision of the school's Web Master and the District's web site shall be under the supervision of the District's Web Master.
+Each school's web page shall be under the supervision of the school's Web Master and the District's website shall be under the supervision of the District's Web Master.
 They shall have the responsibility for ensuring that web pages meet appropriate levels of academic standards and are in compliance with these guidelines and any additional administrative regulations.
-To this end the District and School Web Masters shall have the authority to review and edit any proposed changes to web pages to ensure their compliance with this policy.
+To this end, the District and School Web Masters shall have the authority to review and edit any proposed changes to web pages to ensure their compliance with this policy.
 All such editing shall be viewpoint neutral.

-District and school web pages shall also conform to the following guidelines.
+District and school web pages shall also conform to the following guidelines:

-- All pages on the District's web site may contain advertising and links only to educational sources. - 2) The District's home page shall contain links to existing individual school's web pages and the school home pages shall link back to the District's home page.
-The District's home page may also include links to educational extracurricular organization's web pages which shall also link back to the District's home page. - 3) Photos along with the student's name shall only be posted on web pages after receiving written permission from the student's parents or the student if the student is over the age of eighteen (18).3 - 4) No web page on the District web site may contain public message Boards or chat rooms. - 5) All web pages on the District web site shall be constructed to download in a reasonable length of time. - 6) The District's home page shall contain a link to a privacy policy notice which must be placed in a clear and prominent place and manner.5
+- 1. All pages on the District's website may contain advertising and links only to educational sources. - 2.
+The District's home page shall contain links to existing individual school's web pages and the school home pages shall link back to the District's home page.
+The District's home page may also include links to educational extracurricular organization's web pages, which shall also link back to the District's home page. - 3.
+Photos along with the student's name shall only be posted on web pages after receiving written permission from the student's parents or the student if the student is over the age of eighteen (18). - 4.
+No web page on the District website may contain public message boards or chat rooms. - 5.
+All web pages on the District website shall be constructed to download in a reasonable length of time. - 6.
+The District's home page shall contain a link to a privacy policy notice, which must be placed in a clear and prominent place and manner. - 7.
+With the exception of students who may retain the copyright of material they have created that is displayed on a District web page, all materials displayed on the District web site are owned by the District. - 8.
+Included on the District's web site shall be: - a.
+Local and state revenue sources: - b.
+Administrator and teacher salary and benefit expenditure data; - c.
+District balances, including legal balances and building fund balances; - d.
+Minutes of regular and special meetings of the school board; - e.
+The district's budget for the ensuing year; - f.
+A financial breakdown of monthly expenditures of the district;